bmingles/gamejam-2024/README.md

 The [https://globalgamejam.org/games/2024/frog-fighters-1](official game) has been posted to the Global Gamejam site.

+# Controls

+Frog Fighters has minimal gamepad support (I used 2 different 8 bit do controllers.
+One of the attack buttons did not work on 1 controller, so no promises on compatibility here).
+It also supports keyboard controls.

+- Player 1
+  - Movement - a,s,d,f
+  - Fish - c
+  - Chicken - v
+  - Laugh - b
+- Player 2
+  - Movement - arrow keys
+  - Fish - ctrl
+  - Chicken - alt / option
+  - Laugh - space

 ## Tech Stack

 - Godot 4 - game engine used for scripting the game